gallowayevan/nursingfront/content/key-findings/_index.md

 the supply and demand of nurses in NC.
 Reports of burnout, nurses shifting to travel positions for higher pay, nurses returning to work, students wanting to become nurses, and other factors will affect future nursing supply and demand.

-If we balance early exits from the nurse workforce and increased competition from other states with increased enrollment in nursing programs:
+In one possible scenario, if we combine early exits from the nurse workforce and increased competition from other states with increased enrollment in nursing programs:

 -   The RN shortage worsens from 12,500 to 18,600 by 2033
 -   The LPN shortage worsens from 5,000 to 5,800 by 2033